-

 Rafe Coburn nails citizen journalism

-bq.
-Yesterday I read that on Friday, President Bush sat down with a group of “milbloggers” to discuss how things are going in Iraq, and more importantly, get his version of the truth out to the public without its being … Continue reading Continue reading
+Yesterday I read that on Friday, President Bush sat down with a group of “milbloggers” to discuss how things are going in Iraq, and more importantly, get his version of the truth out to the public without its being filtered … Continue reading Continue reading

 Posted in Journalism